AnirudhhRamesh/BlogEditor/README.md

 ### Citations

-I use the Hugging Face Image Segmentation model, this one seemed to work best out of the couple I tried: []
+I use the [BiRefNet model](https://huggingface.co/ZhengPeng7/BiRefNet_demo) for image segmentation model from Hugging Face.
+This one seemed to work best out of the couple I tried.